angelaLazar/oauth-tutorial/index.md

 Though this tutorial, uses GAE for a quick Python application setup, other Python web application frameworks should be similar.
 For this tutorial you must also have a GitHub account where your new application can be registered.

-## Creating a Python Application using Google App Engine
+## Create a Python Application using Google App Engine

 1. Before you can get started, you will need to [download the Python SDK for App Engine.](https://cloud.google.com/appengine/downloads#Google_App_Engine_SDK_for_Python)